yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 2. Accept the default values on the create Codespaces page.
 3. Open a terminal window if it is not already open.
-4. Follow the instructions in the helper setup script to populate deployment variables.
+4. Follow the instructions in the helper script to populate deployment variables.
 5. Continue with the [deploying steps](#deploying).

 </details>